kdoore/cs1335-gitbook-S16/drawing_application.md

 A door-bell type button behaves in a more instantaneous manner.
 The button can be thought of as generating an impulse-signal, which is sometimes referred to as a 'bang' in data-flow systems.
 This pulse can be used to trigger an event, but the button's state-change behavior isn't visually obvious.
 This is the type of button behavior that we'll use in our drawing application to control clearing the canvas.

 ###Radio Button
 Radio Buttons, used to select a car's radio station, or used in web pages, represent another functional style of button behavior.
 In this case, several buttons are linked to a single state, where the currently selected button represents the active state for the system.
-For our drawing application, we'll use this type of button to allow the user to select the drawing tool (either a pattern or the eraser)
+For our drawing application, we'll use this type of button to allow the user to select the drawing tool (either a pattern or the eraser).